russellmcdonell/pyDMNrules/README.md

     if 'errors' in status:
         print('With errors', status['errors'])

-For a Single Hit Policy DMN rules table newData will be a decision dictionary of the decision.
+For a Single Hit Policy DMN rules table, newData will be a decision dictionary of the decision.
 For a Multi Hit Policy DMN rules tables newData will be a list of decison dictionaries; one for each matched rule.
 The keys to each decision dictionary are
-- 'Result' - for a Single Hit Policy DMN rules table this will be a  dictionary where all the keys will be Variables from the Glossary and the matching the value will be the value of that Variable after the decision was made.
+- 'Result' - for a Single Hit Policy DMN rules table this will be a  dictionary where all the keys will be 'Variables' from the Glossary and the matching the value will be the value of that 'Variable' after the decision was made.
 For a Multi Hit Policy DMN rules table this will be a list of decision dictionaries, one for each matched rule.
-- 'Excuted Rule' - for a Single Hit Policy DMN rules table this will be a tuple of the Decision Table Description ('Decisions' from the 'Decision' table), the DMN rules table name ('Execute Decision Table' from the 'Decision' table) and the Rule number for the rule that matched in that DMN rules Ttble.
+- 'Excuted Rule' - for a Single Hit Policy DMN rules table this will be a tuple of the Decision Table Description ('Decisions' from the 'Decision' table), the DMN rules table name ('Execute Decision Table' from the 'Decision' table) and the Rule number for the rule that matched in that DMN rules Table.
 For a Multi Hit Policy DMN rules table this will be the a list of tuples, being the Decision Table Description, DMN rules table name and matched Rule number for each matching rule.
 - 'DecisionAnnotations'(optional) - list of tuples (heading, value) of the annotations from the 'Decision' table named in the 'Executed Rule' tuple.
 - 'RuleAnnotations'(optional) - for a Single Hit Policy DMN rules table, this well be a list of tuples (heading, value) of the annotations for the matching rule, if there were any annotations for the matching rule.
 For a Multi Hit Policy DMN rules table this will be a list of the lists of any annotations for each matching rule, where an empty list means that the associated matching rule had no annotations.